Jump to relevant sections here:

 We encourage presenters to create a Facebook event for their events, especially if you are hosting a Tour, Open House, NATM, SWAN, Cafe/Pub, or another signature event.
 If you are participating in our Science in the Garden event, please share our existing Facebook event (coming soon) on your pages and invite people in your networks.

 Build your own new release for your event and send it to your local news organizations two weeks before your event.
 Check media calendar deadlines for possibly longer lead times.
-Follow up to ensure the release was received and to answer any questions. check back soon for a press release template.
+Follow up to ensure the release was received and to answer any questions.

 Community Calendars & Newsletters